neeraj9/SignalBlocks/readme.md

     cmake ..
     make

+The tests are integrated into the ctest framework, so you can run it simply as follows:

+    make test

-The testsuite is another target which is built and run as follows:
+The testsuite is another target which is built and run as follows (in case you want to run that directly instead of via the ctest way):

     make testsuite
     ./test/testsuite